botandrose/cucumber_poltergeist_ruby_two_dot_one_exit_code/README.md

 ## README

-This is a toy app to reproduce an error with Cucumber, Poltergeist, and Ruby 2.1.x incorrectly returning a zero status code on a failing feature.
+This is a toy app to reproduce an error with Cucumber-Rails, Poltergeist, and Ruby 2.1.x incorrectly returning a zero status code on a failing feature.

 To reproduce: